syriail/ourstory-intro/README.md

   - editors?: List of editors' ids `editors:[string]`
   - tags?: List of slugs of collection-specific fields `tags:[{slug, name}]`

+- Status Code:

+  - 201: Success
+  - 403: Unauthorized
+  - 400: Missing param

-- Returns: The newely added collectoin
+- Returns: The newely added collectoin `{collection: {}}`
   - id: Collection id
   - name: Collection's name in user's language if available, otherwise in default language
-  - description?: Collection's description in user's language if available, otherwise in default language
+  - description?: Collection's description
   - defaultLocale: The default language in which the collection was originally created
+  - availableTranslations: []
+  - manager: Collection manager object
+  - createdAt: Create date
+  - Editors?: list of authorized editors
+  - tags?: list of tags

+## Update Collection

+- REST API: PATCH /collections

+- Authorized Roles: Collection Manager

+- Body Params:

+  - id: Collection id
+  - defaultLocale: The default language of the collection
+  - name: Collection's name
+  - description?: Collection's description
+  - managerId: Manager's id
+  - editors?: List of editors' ids `editors:[string]`
+  - tags?: List of slugs of collection-specific fields `tags:[{slug, name}]`

+- Status Code:

+  - 201: Success
+  - 403: Unauthorized
+  - 400: Missing param

+- Return: Nothing

+## Get Collections

+It fetches all the collection which the user is the manager of or editor

+- REST API: GET /collections?locale={locale}

+- Authorized Roles: Collection Manager, Collection Editor

+- Query Params:

+  - locale: The user locale to fetch information accordingly

+- Status Code:

+  - 200: Success
+  - 403: Unauthorized
+  - 400: Missing locale

+- Returns: List of collections `{ collections: []}`
+  - id: Collection id
+  - name: Collection's name in the language specified in the query if available, otherwise in default language
+  - description: Collection's description in the language specified in the query if available, otherwise in default language
+  - defaultLocale: The default language in which the collection was originally created
   - availableTranslations: The languages the collection is translated into execluding the default locale.
 Expample `['ar', 'de']`
-  - manager: Collection manager's name
+  - manager: Collection manager object
   - createdAt: Create date
-  - Editors?: list of authorized editors names
+  - Editors: list of authorized editors

 ## Get Collection

-- REST API: GET /collections/{collectionId}?locale={locale}
+- REST API: GET /collections/details/{collectionId}?locale={locale}

 - Authorized Roles: Collection Manager, Collection Editor